distribution/distribution/docs/deploying.md

   distributable.
 This means that when you push an image based on one of these images to your private registry, the non-distributable layers are **not** pushed, but are always fetched from their authorized location.
-This is fine for internet-connected hosts, but will not work in an air-gapped set-up.
+This is fine for internet-connected hosts, but not in an air-gapped set-up.

   In Docker 17.06 and higher, you can configure the Docker daemon to allow pushing non-distributable layers to private registries, in this scenario.